cs5-sam/portfolio/README.md

 # portfolio
-Portfolio wesite using HTML, CSS, JS and Javascript.
+Portfolio wesite using HTML, CSS and Javascript.

 # Visit
 <a href="https://myprofile.life/" target="_blank">Site</a>